WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 ---

-# Part 1: SSH Keys, Config, Data Transfers
+# Part 1: SSH Keys
-* Consider using an `.ssh/config` file and using passwordless SSH by creating a keypair and adding to your `.ssh/authorized_keys` file on Spartan.
+* Consider using an `.ssh/config` file and using passwordless SSH by creating a keypair and adding to your `.ssh/authorized_keys` file on Milton or other target system.
 * SSH Keys will make your life easier.
 Follow the instructions here: https://dashboard.hpc.unimelb.edu.au/faq/#how-do-setup-passwordless-ssh-login
 ---